Spread of the corona virus in NicaraguaCurrent incidence in the week ending 11/30/2022: 0.2 new infections per 100,000 population

 11 percent of newborns are underweight.

-Medical care provided by doctors and hospitals in Nicaragua is below average compared to the world population.
+Medical suppliesMedical care provided by doctors and hospitals in Nicaragua is below average compared to the world population.
 The country provides 0.9 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-With about 6,580 physicians in Nicaragua, there are about 1.01 doctors per 1000 inhabitants.
+With about 6,740 physicians in Nicaragua, there are about 1.01 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.

 Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
-According to current information, about 14 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.
+According to current information, about 15 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.

 Supply with drinking waterExplanation of the graph:

-Only around 52 percent of the population has access to an immediately available running water supply.
+Only around 56 percent of the population has access to an immediately available running water supply.
 At least via springs and wells within a maximum distance of 30 minutes or supplied water, 82% of the population is supplied with largely clean drinking water.
-In a global comparison, only about 71% of the population has direct access to tested and always available drinking water.
-Within the European Union, this share is 97%.
+In a global comparison, only about 74% of the population has direct access to tested and always available drinking water.
+Within the European Union, this share is 98%.
 Only in a few countries does the proportion fall below 10%.